Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Ritholtz Wealth Management Background

 Ritholtz Wealth Management was founded in 2013.
 According to Ritholtz, its mission is to help its clients achieve their financial goals through comprehensive financial and estate plans and goals-based investment planning.
-The firm is employee-owned, with chairman and chief investment officer Barry Ritholtz owning the largest percentage.
-CEO Josh Brown, Director of Wealth Management Kris Venne and Director of Research Michael Batnick also own shares.
+Chairman and chief investment officer Barry Ritholtz owns the largest percentage of the firm, while CEO Josh Brown, director of wealth management Kris Venne and director of research Michael Batnick also own minority stakes.
+There are over 20 other owners who control less than 5% of the business.

 Ritholtz founder Barry Ritholtz's presence in the financial industry extends beyond his firm.
 He is also the creator and host of Bloomberg radio podcast "Masters in Business,” and the author of leading financial blog, “The Big Picture.”
-Additionally, he currently writes a daily column for Bloomberg View and previously penned a monthly column on personal finance and investing for The Washington Post.
+Additionally, he previously wrote a column for Bloomberg and penned a monthly column on personal finance and investing for The Washington Post.
 In 2009, Ritholtz published a book titled “Bailout Nation,” which was named one of the best finance books of the year by several organizations.

 Ritholtz Client Types and Minimum Account Sizes